khokao/synergetica/services/docs/guides/parts-customization.md

-This section explains how to customize the genetic parts in your database.
+This page explains how to customize the genetic parts in your database.

 ![](../assets/imgs/guides/parts-customization/parts_database.png)